lysovosyl/SRLE-seq/README.md

 Fragment.length.distribution.png – A scatter plot comparing the abundance of each k-mer in the cytoplasm (x-axis) versus the nucleus (y-axis), highlighting their subcellular localization tendencies.

+### 4.Check the Output
+After the script finishes, the output file will contain: results.csv - A table of predict location for each reads.
 ---

 # 📝 Please Cite